French conquest of Algeria: Casualties

-According to several historians, the methods used by the French to establish control over Algeria reached genocidal proportions, with war, famine and disease leading to the deaths of between 500,000 and 1 million Algerians within the first three decades of the conquest out of an estimated population of 3 million.
-French losses from 1830 until 1862, were 480,000 total dead (civilians and soldiers, mostly from disease).
+According to several historians, the methods used by the French to establish control over Algeria reached genocidal proportions, with war, famine and disease leading to the deaths of between 500,000 and 1 million Algerians within the first three decades of the conquest, out of an estimated population of 3 million.
+French losses from 1831 to 1851 were 3,336 killed in battle and 92,329 dead in hospital from disease and lack of medical care, rising to over 150,000 by 1870.
+A conservative estimate puts the total deaths on both sides at 480,000 (civilians and soldiers, mostly from disease).

-Cultural imperialism in the conquest of Algeria
+Cultural imperialism

-The interaction between the Kabyle communities and the French colonizers brought with the idea of manufacturing a new type of relationship that could have legitimized the French conquest of Algeria by promoting the idea that these Kabyle were different from the rest of the Algerians.
+The interaction between the Kabyle communities and the French colonizers brought with it the idea of manufacturing a new type of relationship that could have legitimized the French conquest of Algeria, by promoting the idea that these Kabyle were different from the rest of the Algerians.
 This idea stemmed from cultural differences between the communities, such as the monogamy between the Kabyle.
-Hence, from that moment on, there has been a relevant presence of missionaries to bring faith, but more importantly, the education and cultural system of France in Algeria, as happened with the Alliance Israelite Universelle for the Jews community.
-In fact, from the 1850s, along with the Cremieux Decree, there has been a mass involvement of France regarding the type of education that Jews and Kabyle had to receive, in order to create people loyal to France, but also acting and behaving like French.
+Hence, from that moment on, there has been a relevant presence of missionaries to bring faith, but more importantly, the education and cultural system of France in Algeria, as happened with the Alliance Israelite Universelle for the Jewish community.
+In fact, from the 1850s, along with the Cremieux Decree, there had been a mass involvement of France regarding the type of education that Jews and Kabyle had to receive, in order to create people loyal to France, but also acting and behaving like French.